yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dynamic-properties.markdown

 Note that:
-- The query expression refers to 'age', not 'ExtraInfo.age' - the space recognizes that the ExtraInfo property is decorated with \ajepaaaSpaceDynamicProperties\ajepbbb and treats the dynamic properties as if they were regular properties of the Person class.
+- The query expression refers to 'age', not 'ExtraInfo.age' - the space recognizes that the ExtraInfo property is decorated with \[SpaceDynamicProperties\] and treats the dynamic properties as if they were regular properties of the Person class.
 - Since 'age' and 'email' are dynamic properties, there's no guarantee that they will exist in a given Person entry.
 The semantic for non-existent property is as if its value is null, which allows us to ignore it in the query expression and simply check for null before sending the email.
 - Dynamic properties can be indexed similar to fixed properties.
-For more info see depanlinkIndexingtengahlink./indexing.htmlbelakanglink.
+For more info see [Indexing](./indexing.html).